jubertroldan/P2_DataEngineering_Code_Challenge/README.md

 # P2_DataEngineering_Code_Challenge
-This repository is in relation to a pre-Interview requirements to solve the problem and showcase the basic skills from candidate.
+This repository is in relation to pre-interview assessment to solve the problem and showcase the basic skills from candidate.